top of page

 Soil Preparation:

-• Desert Drainage: Desert soils vary, and while the soil can support palm trees, sometimes there are challenges.
+• Desert Drainage: Desert soils vary, and while they can support palm trees, challenges can arise.
 But if your soil is compacted caliche or heavy clay, take steps to improve drainage:

 • Caliche Check: Scrape away a few inches of topsoil.
 Caliche is a white, hardpan layer underneath.